Skip to main content

 The Housing Choice voucher program allows renters to find their own program-approved housing.
 They list the Section 8 voucher as income on their rental application and the subsidy goes into effect when the applicant is chosen as a renter by the property owner or property management company.

-Because the renter is responsible for a certain portion of the rent, the property owner or property management company must ensure they will be able to pay their portion of the rent.
+Because the renter is responsible for a certain portion of the rent, the property owner or property management company must verify they can pay their portion of the rent.

 To qualify for Section 8, applicants must be U.S. citizens or otherwise in the country legally, and meet income requirements.
 Those caring for young children or the elderly are often given preference.